-D. Access Controls Implemented
+4.4 Access Controls Implemented

-Borrowing terminology from the Open Digital Rights Language (ODRL) [12], access control rights are referred to as permissions and limitations to these permissions are referred to as constraints.
+In ODRL, rights are known as permissions and limitations to these permissions are known as constraints.
 Thus a permission like display can have a constraint of count with a value of 5 to restrict the end user to viewing a file for a maximum of 5 times.
-For the implementation, we focused on the following permissions which we extracted from the ODRL 1.1 core data dictionary, and they represent a fair percentage of the total permissions expressible in the standard ODRL data dictionary: DELETE, DISPLAY, EXECUTE, MODIFY, SAVE, MOVE.
+For the implementation, we focused on the following permissions which we extracted from the ODRL 1.1 core data dictionary.
+These permissions reflect a fair percentage of the total permissions expressible in the standard ODRL data dictionary.